What you will study

 You must have an offer for a place at the University of Birmingham Foundation Academy.

-The minimum IELTS score you need for this course depends on the BFA Programme for which you have an offer.
-If you have an offer letter from the University of Birmingham BFA, it will tell you the required IELTS/TOEFL test score needed for entry to the BFA.
+The minimum IELTS/PTE score you need for this course depends on the BFA Programme for which you have an offer.
+If you have an offer letter from the University of Birmingham BFA, it will tell you the required IELTS/PTE test score needed for entry to the BFA.

 Depending on your chosen course of study, you may also be interested in the Birmingham Foundation Academy, a specially structured programme for international students whose qualifications are not accepted for direct entry to UK universities.
 Further details can be found on the foundation academy web pages.